What are the necessary preparation steps you need to take?

 Early-look meetings with investors / pilot fishing

 While the Prospectus is being drafted, a marketing strategy is designed to create investor interest and momentum.
-The Company and its advisors draw up a slideshow to use in meetings with investors and research analysts, which includes exclusively contents presented the Prospectus but, in a more appealing manner and directed to the target investors of such meetings.
+The Company and its advisors draw up a slideshow to use in meetings with investors and equity research analysts, which includes exclusively contents presented in the Prospectus but in a more appealing manner and directed to the target investors of such meetings.

-The core marketing documents, such as the slideshow, the Bond Offering website, press releases and other communication materials, may all be adjusted throughout the Bond Offering process, up until the management roadshow, and are all carefully reviewed and subject to approval by the CMVM.
+The core marketing documents, such as the slideshow, the IPO website, press releases and other communication materials, may all be adjusted throughout the IPO process, up until the management roadshow, and are all carefully reviewed and subject to approval by the CMVM.

 Meetings with investors

 A best practice is to have an appointed communication agency setting up a training session agenda intended to prepare the Issuer’s Management for initial meetings with investors.
 These meetings are usually conducted by the CEO and include interventions by the CFO.
-The “pilot fishing” is done on a confidential basis and consists of these one-on-one confidential early-look meetings between Management and targeted investors, with the aim to introduce the Company on a preliminary basis by explaining its business model, to measure the initial market sentiment on the Company’s credit story, ask for the investors’ feedback on several matters, such as their perception of the Company, the Bond Offering and the bond coupon, to understand how the market will assess and value the bonds, and, most importantly, to create adhesion by investors.
+The “pilot fishing” is done on a confidential basis and consists of these one-on-one confidential early-look meetings between Management and targeted investors, with the aim to introduce the Company on a preliminary basis by explaining its business model, to measure the initial market sentiment on the Company’s equity story, ask for the investors’ feedback on several matters, such as their perception of the Company, the IPO and the share price, to understand how the market will assess and value the Company, and, most importantly, to create adhesion by investors.
 The management team must transmit confidence and persuade investors to trust the Company.

-Pilot fishing allows an early assessment of the potential success of the Bond Offering.
-Based on the potential interest noticed at these meetings, which are spread out over time, the Company may adjust its Bond Offering project, and can postpone or even exit the process without a substantial financial commitment at this stage.
+Pilot fishing allows an early assessment of the potential success of the IPO.
+Based on the potential interest noticed at these meetings, which are spread out over time, the Company may adjust its IPO project, and can postpone or even exit the process without a substantial financial commitment at this stage.
 If the meetings generate formal commitment of acceptance of the Offer, contractual orders will appear in the Prospectus, safeguarding pre-guaranteed demand from anchor and cornerstone investors.